llmrb/llm/README.md

 ### Schema

-#### Structured
+#### Object

 All LLM providers except Anthropic and DeepSeek allow a client to describe the structure of a response that a LLM emits according to a schema that is described by JSON.
-The schema lets a client describe what JSON object (or value) an LLM should emit, and the LLM will abide by the schema:
+The schema lets a client describe what JSON object an LLM should emit, and the LLM will abide by the schema to the best of its ability:

 ```ruby
 #!/usr/bin/env ruby